thinkorswim rating

 Fees and Minimums

-There are no fees and no trading minimums at Schwab to use any version of thinkorswim.
+There are no platform fees and no minimum deposit requirements at Schwab to use any version of thinkorswim.
 There is no account minimum, either.
-As a matter of fact, you don't even need a Schwab account.
-With a Guest Pass, available on this page, you can try out thinkorswim web for 30 days with no obligation.
+However, Schwab's standard trade pricing still applies.
+If you don't have a Schwab account, a Guest Pass lets you try paperMoney for 30 days with no obligation.

 About the Author